stenioignacio/StenioIgnacio/README.md

 ## About me

 I'm a Cloud Analyst today.
-I'm always looking for new challenges and opportunities to learn and grow DevOps. /n Technology enthusiast, and I'm always looking for new things to learn and improve my skills.
+I'm always looking for new challenges and opportunities to learn and grow DevOps.

 ## Skills